misslivirose/learnvr/WebVR Development/WebVR.md

 [How A-Frame is Different from Other 3D Markup Languages](http://ngokevin.com/blog/aframe-vs-3dml/)

 ## Y.T: Web Basics
 Just starting out with web development in general, and maybe unsure about the differences between front-end and back-end development?
-Even if you're sitting down and starting your first-ever attempt
+Even if you're sitting down and starting your first-ever attempt at creating a website, you can start creating applications for VR on the web!

+Recommended starting point: Vizor, A-Frame

 ## Art3mis
+You've dabbled in web development enough to know what JavaScript looks like, and you generally understand how web elements work together and the basics of asynchronous prpogramming.
+You're comfortable debugging client-side errors in the browser, and feel comfortable with your ability to troubleshoot aided by a search engine.
+3D programming is new to you.

+Recommended starting point: Vizor, A-Frame, Three.JS online editor

 ## Trinity
+You're comfortable working in the 3D coordinate system and you've got the browser debugger at your mercy.
+You know how to run a local webserver and work within animation loops.
+Documentation and source code are your favorite ways to learn.
+Your creativity knows no bounds, and you're ready for a framework that lets you have fine control over your entire experience.

+Recommended starting point: WebVR-Boilerplate & Three.js

 ## Lady3Jane